 One final tip for you die-hard thrift store shoppers.

-If you want to get a head start on next years Christmas decor and other home decors, now is a great time to hit the donation thrift stores.
+If you want to get a head start on next year’s Christmas decor and other home decor, now is a great time to hit the donation thrift stores.
 Everyone is cleaning out, and you may find some great deals.
 Read Top Ten Tips for Successful Thrift Store Shopping for more details.

 Thanks so much for stopping by today!
-I hope these tips are helpful to you as you store seasonal decor.
+I look forward to sharing more adventures with you in the new year.